javadbayat/curl/README.md

     mshta https://javadbayat.github.io/curl <url> -o <DestPath>

-where `<url>` is the absolute URL of the file that you want to download, and `<DestPath>` is the path where the final downloaded file is to be stored on your computer.
+where `<url>` is the direct URL of the file that you want to download, and `<DestPath>` is the path where the final downloaded file is to be stored on your computer.
 For example:

     mshta https://javadbayat.github.io/curl http://example.com/video.mp4 -o D:\MyVideo.mp4